- All categories

 In Vitro Phototoxicity Assay 3T3 NRU

-The 3T3 NRU in vitro phototoxicity assay allows to verify whether the tested product is phototoxic, meaning it exhibits toxic effects after light exposure on BALB/C 3T3 murine fibroblast cell cultures.
+The 3T3 NRU in vitro phototoxicity assay allows to verify whether the tested product is phototoxic, meaning it exhibits toxic effects after light exposure on BALB/C 3T3 murine fibroblast cell cultures (OECD432).

 In Vitro Skin Corrosivity Evaluation

-The purpose of the test is to evaluate the in vitro skin corrosivity of a product.
+The purpose of the test is to evaluate the in vitro skin corrosivity of a product (OECD431).

 In Vitro Skin Irritation Test on Reconstructed Epidermis

 The test involves applying the product to be tested (as is) on a reconstructed human epidermis model, followed by the evaluation of cell viability (MTT).
-The reduction in tissue viability exposed to chemical agents compared to negative controls is an indicator of potential skin irritation.
+The reduction in tissue viability exposed to chemical agents compared to negative controls is an indicator of potential skin irritation (OECD 439).

-The test is performed on reconstructed epidermis and allows the evaluation of the potential irritancy of substances, without the use of animal testing.
+The test is performed on reconstructed tissues and allows the evaluation of the potential irritancy of substances, without the use of animal testing.

 Short Time Exposition